mtrevi/Kaggle_2015_ECML-PKDD/README.md

 - `src/matching` :
     - `DistanceMetrics.py` : contains a collection of metrics to compute the distance between given points.
     - `TripSimilarity.py` : contains a collection of similarity approaches with the aim to measure the similarity between two given trips.
+- `data` : contains some example of the dataset in order to being able to immediately try the framework.
+- `runBaseline.py` : contains a simple baseline which returns the last known location for each test route.
+With surprised I have noted that this is actually working quite well. :)

 <!--  -->